 Research in 2023 has also linked obesity to an increased risk of non-Hodgkin’s lymphoma, including DLBCL.
 More research is necessary to explore this potential link.

-If you receive a diagnosis of DLBCL, your doctor will order tests to determine the stage of the cancer.
+If you receive a diagnosis of DLBCL, a doctor will order tests to determine the stage of the cancer.
 This will tell them how far the cancer has spread throughout your lymphatic system.

 DLBCL has four stages.